AkshayRaghavendraM/11_CrazyCoders/README.md

 A browser-based, real-time demo that combines MediaPipe Hand Tracking with a Three.js overlay.
 It renders a mirrored webcam feed, draws 2D hand landmarks, and overlays an interactive neon 3D object that responds to simple gestures.

+Easy Setup:
+Download the Repo
+Open frontpage.html first and navigate through the app> Simple as That!!!

 Prerequisites
 A modern browser with camera support: